Lower Merion School District Looking For Volunteers In School Start Time Study

 Follow CBSPHILLY Facebook | Twitter

-LOWER MERION TOWNSHIP, PA (CBS)– The Lower Merion School Cistrict needs volunteers from the community to help to weigh in on possibly changing school start times.
-Officials are considering changing the start times for high school days to begin after 8:30 a.m. with input from a short questionnaire.
+LOWER MERION TOWNSHIP, PA (CBS)– The Lower Merion School District needs volunteers from the community to help weigh in on the possibility of changing school start times.
+Officials are considering changing the start times for high schools to begin after 8:30 a.m. with input from a short questionnaire.

-The proposed changes are based on major health organizations looking into the effect of later start times om teenagers’ brains.
+The proposed changes are based on major health organizations looking into the effect of later start times on teenagers’ brains.

 ‘I Probably Shed A Few Tears’: NBA Legend Kobe Bryant Surprises Student-Athletes In West Philadelphia